monika2333/edu_news_pipeline/README.md

 - Writes/updates rows in `raw_articles`
 - Skips articles already present in the database

-- Earlyâ€‘stop policy for duplicates:
+- Early?stop policy for duplicates:
-  - Toutiao: while scanning each authorâ€™s feed, stops after `TOUTIAO_EXISTING_CONSECUTIVE_STOP` consecutive items already present in the DB (default 5).
-Set it to `0` to never earlyâ€‘stop on existing items.
+  - Toutiao: while scanning each author¡¯s feed, stops after `TOUTIAO_EXISTING_CONSECUTIVE_STOP` consecutive items already present in the DB (default 5).
+Set it to `0` to never early?stop on existing items.
   - ChinaNews: while iterating scroll pages, skips existing items and stops when `CHINANEWS_EXISTING_CONSECUTIVE_STOP` consecutive items are already present (default 5).
-Set it to `0` to never earlyâ€‘stop on existing items.
+Set it to `0` to never early?stop on existing items.

 #### Examples
 - ChinaNews (first page only): `python -m src.cli.main crawl --sources chinanews --limit 50`